Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 ### Open

-The leader's left hand ring finger and middle finger (pointing to the right) are held by the follower's right hand (pointing down) at waist level, sort of like the characters |¯|.
+The leader's left-hand ring and middle fingers (pointing to the right) are held by the follower's right hand (pointing down) at waist level, sort of like the characters |¯|.

 Reached via:

 - Right side pass from horn position

-### Horn
+#### Horn

-The same as the [open] position, but the leader fingers point down.
+The leader's ring and middle fingers point down.
 The hand looks like the sign of horns.

 Reached via:

 - Sugar tuck from open position

-### Spiderman
+#### Spiderman

-The same as the [open] position, but the leader fingers point up.
+The leader's ring and middle fingers point up.
 The hand looks like spiderman shooting a spider web.

-### Weird
+#### Weird

-The same as the [open] position, but the leader fingers point up.
+The leader's left-hand ring and middle fingers point to the left.

 ### Goofy

-A mirror image of the [open] position.
-The leader's right hand ring finger and middle finger (pointing to the left) are held by the follower's left hand (pointing down) at waist level, sort of like the characters |\_|.
+This is mirror image of the [open] position.
+The leader's right-hand ring finger and middle fingers (pointing to the left) are held by the follower's left hand (pointing down) at waist level, sort of like the characters |\_|.

-### Goofy horn
+#### Goofy horn

-A mirror image of the [horn] position.
-It is the same as the goofy position, but the leader fingers point down.
+This is a mirror image of the [horn] position.

-### Goofy spiderman
+#### Goofy spiderman

-A mirror image of the [spiderman] position.
-It is the same as the goofy position, but the leader fingers point up.
+This is a mirror image of the [spiderman] position.

-### Goofy weird
+#### Goofy weird

+This is a mirror image of the [weird] position.

+### Handshake

-A mirror image of the [weird] position.
-It is the same as the goofy position, but the leader fingers point to the right.
+This is the same as the [open] position, but it requires a right-to-right hand connection instead of a left-to-right hand connection, sort of like the characters |/|.

+#### Handshake horn

+This is the same as the [handshake] position with the [horn] handhold.

+#### Handshake spiderman

+This is the same as the [handshake] position with the [spiderman] handhold.

+#### Handshake weird

+This is the same as the [handshake] position with the [weird] handhold.

+### Scout

+This is short for "scout handshake".

+This is a mirror image of the [handshake] position because it requires a left-to-left hand connection instead of a right-to-right hand connection, sort of like the characters |\\|.

+#### Scout horn

+This is the same as the [handshake] position with the [horn] handhold.

+#### Scout spiderman

+This is the same as the [handshake] position with the [spiderman] handhold.

+#### Scout weird

+This is the same as the [handshake] position with the [weird] handhold.

 ### Parallel